saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

     </div>
 </div>
 <div class="caption">
    Left: Final output of the `ruby-json` Debian package build process.
+Average build time: approximately 12 minutes..
 Right: Pull request approved and successfully merged into the official repository.
 </div>

 > The workshop was excellent and successfully completed without any problems, thanks to the tutors.
 There was a minor error detected by lintian, but it can be ignored.
 Although there is a lot of information about Debian packaging, this short workshop gave me a clear overview of the process and the knowledge required to contribute.